Bassam-123/Flight-Delay-Prediction/README.md

 # Flight Delay Prediction
-- Formulated decision tree analysis to build a predictive model to predict the amount of delays on the arrival destination.
+- Formulated data classification analysis to build a model to predict the amount of delays to the arrival destination.